-The Permittee shall comply with all requirements set forth under 40 CFR Part 264.14 and shall follow the security measures outlined in Attachment F of the Permit.
+The Permittee shall comply with all requirements set forth under 40 CFR Part 264.14 and shall follow the security measures outlined in Attachment F of this Permit.

-- III.B.3.1 Reserved. - III.B.3.2 The Permittee shall maintain security that monitors and controls entry to the site twenty four (24) hours.
-Other forms of security include road barriers that restrict site entry on off shifts and weekends. - III.B.3.3 The entrances to the Hazardous Waste Landfill area shall remain prohibited unless personnel are present. - III.B.3.4 RESERVED - III.B.3.5 The Permittee shall maintain warning signs at each entrance to the permitted areas, on the perimeter fencing, and on each face of the hazardous waste structure.
-The warning signs are to be legible from a distance of at least twenty-five (25) feet and read "DANGER OFF LIMITS TO UNAUTHORIZED PERSONNEL" or its equivalent.
-Additional signs that prohibit smoking shall be posted.
-These signs shall be visible from each of the building entrances.
+- III.B.3.1 Since security is provided by the above-described composite steel and brick building, the Permittee shall maintain such, including locks and doors, in good operating condition at all times. - III.B.3.2 The Permittee shall maintain security that controls entry to the site twenty-four (24) hours per day. - III.B.3.3 The main gate/door and other access points at the facility shall be closed and locked when facility personnel are not on-site. - III.B.3.4 Reserved - III.B.3.5 The Permittee shall maintain warning signs at each entrance to the permitted areas and on the perimeter fencing.
+The warning signs are to be legible from a distance of at least twenty-five (25) feet and read "DANGER UNAUTHORIZED PERSONNEL KEEP OUT" or "RESTRICTED AREA UNAUTHORIZED PERSONS KEEP OUT".